robertdebock/ansible-role-cloud9/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-cloud9.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-cloud9)

-Installs the Cloud9 IDE on a machine.
+The purpose of this role is to install and configure cloud9 IDE on your system.

 Example Playbook
 ----------------